-Everyone has questions and is eager to learn something new to solve the problem they or their customers face.
+Everyone has questions and is eager to learn something new to solve the problems they face.
 If you can identify that potential problem and know of a solution, share it.

-There is no need to be afraid of giving away too much information, if your potential customer knows they can turn to your company for answers, they are that much closer to converting.
+There is no need to be afraid of giving away too much information.
+If your potential customer knows they can turn to your company for answers, they're that much closer to converting.

 Much like B2C, B2B audiences expect a prompt response to their queries.
 Especially when querying about costing or signing up as they may be in the decision phase and deciding on which business they will best provide for them.

 Time in this case really is money.
-Set guidelines and dedicated personal/ teams to handle these queries timeously.
+Set guidelines and dedicated personal or teams to handle these queries timeously.

-Your customers probably have the same challenges, issues and victories, therefore they can relate to each other in some way.
-You will also find it beneficial for your customers to share their successes and the solutions you provide with that community.
+Your customers probably have the same challenges, issues and victories; so they can relate to each other in some way.
+It is very beneficial for your customers to share their successes and the solutions you provide with a community.

-This community can attract new potential customers seeking a solution to a similar problem they are facing.
+This community can attract new potential customers seeking a solution to a similar problem they're facing.
 Having your community share that solution builds trust in your brand and inspire advocacy and loyalty.

 Your community will need your active participation and inspiration to work effectively.
 Moderators should confirm the solutions provided and jump in when none is put forward.

 Sometimes you will need to be strategic in your effort to generate engagement.
-This can be achieved by rewarding customers for said engagement.
-This should be done with intent and the customer at heart.
-The most successful rewards come from a win-win mindset.
+This can be achieved by rewarding customers for that engagement.

 You could set up rewards along the customers’ entire engagement journey, from offering certificates for training, sharing your customer success stories to hosting a customer awards event.